 Cash is king and without it, your business is DOA.
 As a small business owner, it’s not uncommon to find yourself in a situation, good or bad, where you need a little extra injection of cash.
 To find that money for their businesses, small business owners often look to cash flow loans.

-What is a cash flow loan?
+What is cash flow lending for businesses?

 On the other hand, a cash flow loan looks at a business’ past and potential cash flow, and not just their assets and credit score.
 Cash flow loans might not be able to compete with traditional loans in terms of loan amounts or APR but the application process is usually quick and easy, and the cash is funded extremely quickly, sometimes in just one day.